|HQ Army MARS||Army MARS Region Ten||US Army Alaska||Air Force MARS NW|

 Must Participate on HF at least 6 hours per quarter for a total of 12 hours per quarter of participation.
 Off air participation reflects training, station improvements and or other related activities to Army MARS.
 The State Director, Region Director or Chief Army MARS can issue a waiver for Participation on a case by case basis.
 You must have a station capable of operating on Army MARS HF frequencies.
 You are required to submit Monthly Participation Reports to remain active in the program, failure to report can lead to termination from the program.

-Active Duty Military members of Army MARS must meet the same participation requirents all Army MARS must meet.
+Active Duty Military members of Army MARS must meet the same participation requirements all Army MARS members must meet.

 If you are ready to join the AMARS team and willing to accept the responsability, Welcome!____________________________________________________________________________________